Latent variable graphical model selection via convex optimization: Problem statement and background

-These results suggest that the closer the smallest singular value is to zero, the more curved the variety is locally.
+In the supplement~\cite{supp} we review relevant results from matrix perturbation theory, which suggest that the magnitude of the smallest nonzero singular value is closely tied to the local curvature of the variety.
 Therefore we control the twisting between tangent spaces at nearby points by bounding the smallest nonzero singular value away from zero.